061375/reduce-css-rules/README.md

 View the SASS stylesheet this is queing off og _/components/sass/style.scss

 ## Version
+1.4 July 29, 2017
+- Add support for browser local storage (this is now the default)

 1.3 July 28, 2017
 - Support for media queries